Frequently asked questions

 Waterton Lakes National Park is open and ready to welcome visitors in 2018.
-Parks Canada is committed to providing high-quality visitor experiences and there are many recreation opportunities for visitors in the park this year.
+Parks Canada is committed to providing fun and memorable visitor experiences and there are many recreational opportunities for visitors in the park this year.

 Which portions of the park are closed?
 Why?

-Is Parks Canada operating a temporary Visitor Centre this year?
-What is happening with the former Visitor Centre site?
+Is Parks Canada offering a Visitor Centre this year?

-Parks Canada will operate a temporary Visitor Centre in the townsite at the Lion’s Hall on Fountain Avenue.
-The opening date and hours of operation are still to be determined.
+Parks Canada has a fully operational Visitor Centre in the townsite at the Lion’s Hall on Fountain Avenue.
+Hours of operation are:

 Will the park be busy this year?
 How can I plan to have the best trip?